 As the days grow ever longer, luckily I am able to rest quite a while and still awake before midday.
-Lifting myself from the ground, it feels as though I have become one of the trees surrounding us—hard and stiff.
-Hikaru tried to find a comfortable spot, yet it seems he has an awfully odd idea of what “comfy” means…but, then again, an untouched forest is bound to be rougher than a well-groomed garden.
+Lifting myself from the ground, it feels as though I have become one of the trees surrounding us, dreadfully hard and stiff.
+Hikaru tried to find a comfortable spot, yet it seems he has an awfully odd idea of what “comfy” means…yet, then again, an untouched forest is bound to be rougher than a well-groomed garden.
 It shall just take adjusting to, is all…

 So, I decide to come up as quietly as I can, and see if I can hear his… “conversation.”

-“They’re this way?” he asks, pointing in quite random direction.
+“They’re this way?” he asks, pointing in quite a random direction.
 A pause.